Collecting and maintaining contact details

 What is needed

 HESA strongly recommends that you undertake a minimum of two dedicated activities to encourage your students/graduates to update their contact details before the survey takes place.
 Good practice suggests that graduates should be contacted by email at around 5/6 months after graduation / completion of the course, and again at 12/13 months.
+View the suggested contact plan for obtaining updated contact details from graduates.

 It’s also advised that you make specific reference to the Graduate Outcomes survey as the reason for the requirement for updated contact details.
 This will ensure where graduates have supplied shared contact details or those for a third party, they are fully aware that their survey will be sent to these contact details.